waveform80/picamera/docs/deprecated.rst

-In order to provide the new functionality while maintaining a certain amount of backward compatibility the new attribute accepts ``None`` for no background (note that the "truthiness" of ``None`` is the same as ``False`` so existing tests should continue to work), and a :class:`~picamera.Color` instance for a custom background color (:class:`~picamera.Color` instances are "truthy" so again, existing tests against the attribute continue to work).
+In order to provide the new functionality while maintaining a certain amount of backward compatibility the new attribute accepts ``None`` for no background (note that the "truthiness" of ``None`` is the same as ``False`` so existing tests should continue to work), and a :class:`~picamera.color.Color` instance for a custom background color (:class:`~picamera.color.Color` instances are "truthy" so again, existing tests against the attribute continue to work).

 Setting the attribute as a bool is now deprecated.
 Hence, the following code::